chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 }
 ```

 This version has a space complexity of _O(m)_ and a time complexity of _O(m+n)_.
-By storing the elements in the first array in a map, we reduce the time complexity of the program from quadratic time to linear.
+By storing the first array's elements in a map, we reduce the time complexity of the program from quadratic time to linear time.

 We trade space for time in other ways.
 For example, we sometimes use caching to store frequently requested data instead of re-querying a database.
-We can serve client requests more quickly at the cost of the memory of the caches.
+We can serve client requests quicker at the cost of the memory overhead introduced by the caches.

 ![Application caching](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628010158/Blog/4b49a861-2d8f-4c38-9b85-9cd25e892fab.png)